josephworks/CMDWorkspaceTools/README.md

 # CMDWorkspaceTools
 Applications for command prompt.
-Mainly for a
+Mainly for Android.